near/docs/docs/tutorials/contracts/crossword/crossword.md

     near call crossword.friend.testnet set_solution "{\"solution\": \"near nomicon ref finance\"}" --accountId friend.testnet
 :::

-Note that we used NEAR CLI's [`view` command](https://docs.near.org/docs/tools/near-cli#near-view), and didn't include an `--accountId` flag.
-As mentioned earlier, this is because we are not signing a transaction.
  This second method uses the NEAR CLI [`call` command](https://docs.near.org/docs/tools/near-cli#near-call) which does sign a transaction and requires the user to specify a NEAR account that will sign it, using the credentials files we looked at.

 The last method we have will check the argument against what is stored in state and write a log about whether the crossword solution is correct or incorrect.